decentraland/wearables-contracts/Collections_V2.md

 ### Items

 A collection has items reflecting different assets.
-Each option is represented by a unique identifier (ID) stored on-chain.
+Each item is represented by a unique identifier (ID) stored on-chain.
 E.g: If the collection has `red_hat`; `awesome_pants`; `dracula_t_shirt`; `decentraland_shoes` it means that it has 4 items.
 Also, each item will have a URI stored on-chain.
 That URI will point to the content of that item, in short, how the item looks and its metadata.
 This URI can be queried on-chain.
 It will be useful for Decentraland and other third parties to know how a token looks like.

 The collection owner can add items along with its rarity, price, beneficiary and metadata until he explicitly completes the collection.
 This action will be done on-chain and once the collection is complete, no more items can be added but edited ONLY in terms of its price by the collection [_creator_](#creator) and content off-chain by [_managers_](#manager) or the [_creator_](#creator).
 This means that its id and rarity (maximum total supply available) never change.